fallenpegasus/openshift-smsgroup/README.md

 If you use a US NANP number, with no international messaging, Twilio will charge you USD1.00/month for the phone number, and USD0.01 per SMS sent and received.

-For example, if you have ten people in the group, it will cost 11 cents every time someone sends it a message.
+For example, if you have ten people in the group, it will cost eleven cents every time someone sends it a message.
 One cent for the incoming.
 And one cent for each of the ten outgoing messages.

-This is in addition to whatever your cellphone carriers are charging for your texting plan.
+This is in addition to whatever your cellphone carriers are charging for texting.

 MongoDB